Giuseppe Vasi was born in 1710 in Corleone, Sicily. Between 1747 and 1761 he published Sulle magnificenze di Roma Antica e Moderna, ten books

 of etchings showing the monuments of Rome.

-At that time, with the completion of Fontana di Trevi, of Porto di Ripetta and of the Spanish Steps, the whole period of Baroque in Rome was coming to an end.
+At that time, with the completion of Fontana di Trevi and of Scalinata di Trinitą dei Monti (Spanish Steps), the finest period of Baroque Rome was coming to an end.

 The two verses mean "I read on the face of the Founder of Rome how much greatness is inside (the city)"

 The first Book is opened by an etching based on a sketch by Sebastiano Conca.
 Conca, a painter, was a very influential artist in XVIIIth century Rome.
 He was twice Principe dell'Accademia di S. Luca, a sort of chairman of the association of the Roman artists.
 In this role he could help young artists and Vasi in 1747 needed help to establish himself as a reputed etcher.
 The image shows Romulus, the founder of Rome, talking to the personification of the River Tiber and behind them an ideal view of the city founded by Romulus on the Palatine, the so-called Cittą Quadrata (Square City).
 This book includes also a simple Map of the Walls of Rome.

 Book I - Le Porte e le Mura di Roma - 1747 (The Gates and the Walls of Rome)